3x10e8/computationandbrain.github.io/about.md

 ### Homework assignments

-Grading will be done via [Gradescope](https://www.gradescope.com/courses/61715).
+The homework can be found [here](/).Grading will be done via [Gradescope](https://www.gradescope.com/courses/61715).
 Please sign up as per the instructions on [Piazza](https://piazza.com/columbia/fall2019/comse6998_004_2019_1topicsincomputerscience).